 Clontarf - Anzac Avenue (Elizabeth Avenue), construct active transport overpass

-A fully-enclosed pedestrian overpass over Elizabeth Avenue will be installed to provide a safe crossing facility between Clontarf Beach State High School's main campus and Department of Education fields across the road.
+A pedestrian overpass over Elizabeth Avenue was installed to provide a safe crossing facility between Clontarf Beach State High School's main campus and Department of Education fields across the road.

-The overpass will provide the highest level of student protection at this location where the school campuses are split by a busy 4-lane, high-speed road.
+The overpass provides the highest level of student protection at this location where the school campuses are split by a busy 4-lane, high-speed road.
 The fields are used by the school for class activities and events, with the potential for increased use of the fields with an overpass facility.

-The department's school environment safety recommendation is an overpass for this location, as it will remove potential conflicts between vehicles and students.
+The department's school environment safety recommendation for this location was an overpass, as it removes potential conflicts between vehicles and students.

-• improve connectivity with Clontarf Beach State High School's facilities on either side of Elizabeth Avenue
+• improves connectivity with Clontarf Beach State High School's facilities on either side of Elizabeth Avenue

-• provide safer movements for pedestrians (including the elderly and less mobile), bike riders and mobility devices
+• provides safer movements for pedestrians (including the elderly and less mobile), bike riders and mobility devices

 Benefits